Kraven the Hunter: Alyosha Kravinoff

 Alyosha Kravinoff is a mutant who is the second Kraven the Hunter through an unnamed female mutant some time after the death of Vladimir.

 Unlike Vladimir, Alyosha was separated from his family and raised in an African jungle.
-After Kraven's suicide, Alyosha came to New York City to investigate the father he barely knew.
-Dressed as Kraven, Alyosha confronted his uncle Dmitri Smerdyakov (AKA Chameleon).
-Believing his abusive half-brother had returned from the dead, Chameleon revealed to Alyosha much about the dysfunctional Kravinoff family.
-Kraven's former lover Calypso Ezili did actually return from the dead and she mistook Alyosha for Kraven.
-She seduced Alyosha, but afterwards he spurned her affections.
-Later, riding a bull elephant atop Manhattan's rooftops, Alyosha attacked Spider-Man.
-He poisoned him with a hallucinogenic dart, but then set him free.
-While at the Kravinoff estate, Alyosha was learning about his father from Spider-Man when Calypso returned with Kraven's tribesmen.
-She set the home ablaze and killed all but Gulyadkin the Lion.
-Calypso poisoned Alyosha and Spider-Man and used her hypnotic powers to force the two to fight to the death.
-Spider-Man resisted and injured Calypso, while Alyosha subdued her with his lion.
-Despite asking for her forgiveness, Alyosha savagely killed Calypso and all the tribesmen with her.
+After Kraven's suicide, Alyosha comes to New York City to investigate his father.
+However, Calypso poisons Alyosha and Spider-Man and uses her hypnotic powers to force the two to fight to the death.
+Spider-Man resists and injured Calypso, while Alyosha subdued her with his lion.
+Despite asking for her forgiveness, Alyosha kills Calypso and all the tribesmen with her.